Tips and tricks Best practice guides, FAQ & more

-Because it is often used as a data source, many processes involve transferring data from excel into another application, and vice versa.
+Because it is often used as a data source, many processes involve transferring data from Excel into another application, and vice versa.
+This should be tested to ensure that the data is transferred correctly.
 If performed manually, this task can be extremely time-consuming and subject to error.

-Using data in excel as a source in automation is also called data-driven automation.
+Using data in Excel as a source in automation is also called data-driven testing.

 To ease maintenance of data-driven automation, it pays off to use a no-code tool with a visual language that makes it easy to keep an overview of automation flows.